John T. Foster

 Collector's Info:

 Easy to find in America and usually low cost.
-Harder to find elsewhere but buying from America should not prove too expensive.
+Harder to find elsewhere but buying from America should not prove too expensive, even with shipping costs.